k88hudson/git-flight-rules/README.md

 If you need to change all of history, see the man page for `git filter-branch`.

-<a href="#i-want-to-remove-a-file-from-a-commit"></a>
+<a href="#i-want-to-remove-a-file-from-the-previous-commit"></a>
-### I want to remove a file from a commit
+### I want to remove a file from the previous commit

-In order to remove a file from a commit, do the following:
+In order to remove changes for a file from the previous commit, do the following:

 ```sh
 $ git checkout HEAD^ myfile